jaicdev/QDPStudio/README.md

 # QDP Studio

-QDP Studio is a comprehensive model compression framework designed to optimize deep learning models through multiple advanced techniques: **Quantization**, **Decomposition**, and **Pruning**.
-With support for hybrid compression, QDP Studio enables you to significantly reduce model size, accelerate inference, and maintain high accuracy—all while streamlining deployment across various devices.
+QDP Studio is a unified framework for deep learning model compression.
+It combines quantization, decomposition, and pruning—along with optional knowledge distillation—to reduce model size, boost inference speed, and maintain accuracy.
+Designed with a hybrid compression pipeline, QDP Studio is ideal for optimizing deployments in resource-constrained environments.

 ---

 ## Features

 - **Quantization**
-  Leverage dynamic, static, and quantization-aware training (QAT) techniques to convert high-precision models into lower-bit representations for faster, more efficient inference. citeturn0file0
+  Apply dynamic, static, and quantization-aware training (QAT) techniques to convert high-precision models into efficient lower-precision representations.

 - **Pruning**
-  Reduce model complexity by removing redundant weights using both unstructured and structured pruning methods, combined with iterative fine-tuning to preserve performance. citeturn0file1
+  Remove redundant weights using unstructured and structured pruning methods, with iterative fine-tuning to recover accuracy.

 - **Decomposition**
-  Utilize techniques such as Truncated SVD to approximate and simplify model layers, decreasing computational load without sacrificing accuracy. citeturn0file3
+  Simplify model layers using techniques like truncated SVD to reduce computational load while preserving performance.

 - **Knowledge Distillation**
-  Optionally integrate teacher-student training methods to further compress and optimize models by transferring knowledge from a larger, pre-trained network. citeturn0file2
+  Optionally transfer knowledge from a larger pre-trained model to a smaller one for further compression benefits.

 - **Hybrid Compression Pipeline**
-  Apply all supported compression techniques sequentially in one unified pipeline.
-This hybrid approach maximizes the benefits of each method, ensuring optimal trade-offs between efficiency and accuracy.
+  Seamlessly combine all supported techniques in one pipeline to achieve unmatched efficiency.

 - **Comprehensive Evaluation**
-  Evaluate models using key metrics including accuracy, inference time, and model size, allowing for direct comparison between the original and compressed versions.
+  Evaluate the original and compressed models using key metrics including accuracy, inference time, and model size.

 ---